Mathematical Methods of Theoretical Physics: Tensor product

-Note, however, that this kind of quasi-matrix or quasi-vector representation can be misleading insofar as it (wrongly) suggests that all vectors are accessible (representable) as quasi-vectors. \marginnote{In quantum mechanics this amounts to the fact that not all pure two-particle states can be written in terms of (tensor) products of single-particle states; see also Section 1.5 of \cite{mermin-07} } For instance, take the arbitrary form of a (quasi-)vector in ${\Bbb C}^4$, which can be parameterized by
+Note, however, that this kind of quasi-matrix or quasi-vector representation of vector products can be misleading insofar as it (wrongly) suggests that all vectors in the tensor product space are accessible (representable) as quasi-vectors -- they are, however, accessible by {\em coherent superpositions} (\ref{2014-m-ch-fdvs-lsqv}) of such quasi-vectors. \marginnote{In quantum mechanics this amounts to the fact that not all pure two-particle states can be written in terms of (tensor) products of single-particle states; see also Section 1.5 of~\bibentry{mermin-07}.} For instance, take the arbitrary form of a (quasi-)vector in ${\Bbb C}^4$, which can be parameterized by

 and compare (\ref{2012-m-ch-fdvs-dectp-gf}) with the general form of a tensor product of two quasi-vectors in ${\Bbb C}^2$

 A comparison of the coordinates in (\ref{2012-m-ch-fdvs-dectp-gf}) and (\ref{2012-m-ch-fdvs-dectp-gftp}) yields